Last Updated on August 11, 2023 @ 8:30 am

-Gone are the days where mom always wins custody of the kids—courts are now (finally) beginning to turn the corner and realize that a good parent does not always need to be a woman.
+Gone are the days where mom always wins custody of the kids—courts are now (finally) beginning to turn the corner and realize that a good parent does not always need to be the mom.
 With most of the workforce now being comprised of both men and women, it is no longer the case that a stay at home mom is needed to properly rear a child, and the courts have come out of the dark ages and realized this too, granting custody to men all the time.

-Child Visitation Rights for Fathers
+Child Visitation Rights and Parenting Time for Fathers

 Visitation, also known as parenting time, is time when your kids spend time with the non-custodial parent (the parent that is not the every-day parent).
 Fathers can pursue this right and ask for the court to make visitation as little or as much as possible if the battle for physical custody has been lost.
 Unless there is some type of physical endangerment to the child, courts will allow “liberal visitation rights” in most states, because they realize that a father’s involvement in their children’s lives are important to their overall growth.
-Showing that you have proper sleeping arrangements, a clean home, and free time to spend with your kids is essential to making the argument for your rights to visitation time.
+Showing that you have proper sleeping arrangements, a clean home, and free time to spend with your kids is essential to making the argument for your rights to visitation and an equal amount of parenting time.

-Child Support Rights for Fathers
+Child Support Rights as a Father

 How the Children Are Raised and Father’s Rights